 National awards return to celebrate Welsh technology

-The flagship awards for Wales’s growing technology industry are set to return in 2017 for a fifth year and will recognise the achievements of Welsh tech.
+The flagship awards for Wales’s growing technology industry are set to return in 2017 for the fifth year and will recognise the achievements of Welsh tech.

 Organised by ESTnet, the Wales Technology Awards will take place at the Wales Millennium Centre on June 22nd and sport a whole host of new award categories.